 ssh user@host cd /path/of/repo git init --bare project-name

-We then use the git init –bare command to create a central storage repository which contains the files in the directory to which we navigated.
+We then use the git init –bare command to create a central storage repository.
+This repository contains the files in the directory to which we navigated.
 Now that we have created a remote repository, developers can clone the project to their local machines.

 The git init command has a number of configuration options which can be used to customize how your repository is initialized.
 These are as follows:

-- –quiet: Prints only “critical” messages such as errors and warnings when the repository is being initialized.
+- –quiet: Prints only “critical” messages such as errors and warnings during repository initialization.

 - –bare: Creates a bare repository (as we discussed earlier).